How to Easily Get Your Workers’ Comp After Contracting COVID-19 at Work

 As if that were not enough, in the next few days, Governor Newsom will announce the specific criteria under which employers may refuse to comply with a COVID-19 workers’ compensation petition, so it is in your best interest to have legal advice to avoid the violation of your worker’s rights.

 At Farahi Law Firm we are available 24/7 to answer your questions about employment law and workers’ compensation.
 We have the specialists to advise you and get the compensation you deserve.
-Call us today for a free evaluation of your case.
+Please, do not hesitate and contact us today!
+If you prefer, you can call us at (844) 824-2955 for a free evaluation of your case.